AikidoSec/safe-chain/README.md

 ## How it works

+### Malware Blocking

-The Aikido Safe Chain works by running a lightweight proxy server that intercepts package downloads from the npm registry and PyPI.
+The Aikido Safe Chain runs a lightweight proxy server that intercepts package downloads from the npm registry and PyPI.
 When you run npm, npx, yarn, pnpm, pnpx, bun, bunx, `pip`, or `pip3` commands, all package downloads are routed through this local proxy, which verifies packages in real-time against **[Aikido Intel - Open Sources Threat Intelligence](https://intel.aikido.dev/?tab=malware)**.
 If malware is detected in any package (including deep dependencies), the proxy blocks the download before the malicious code reaches your machine.

+### Minimum package age (npm only)

+**⚠️ This feature only applies to npm-based package managers (npm, npx, yarn, pnpm, pnpx, bun, bunx) and does not apply to PyPI/pip.**

+For npm packages, Safe Chain temporarily suppresses packages published within the last 24 hours until they have been validated against malware.
+This provides an additional security layer during the critical period when newly published packages are most vulnerable to containing undetected threats.
+You can bypass this protection for specific installs using the `--safe-chain-skip-minimum-package-age` flag.

+### Shell Integration

 The Aikido Safe Chain integrates with your shell to provide a seamless experience when using npm, npx, yarn, pnpm, pnpx, bun, bunx, and pip commands.
 It sets up aliases for these commands so that they are wrapped by the Aikido Safe Chain commands, which manage the proxy server before executing the original commands.
 We currently support: